Sleeping Beauty Castle with Spring Flowers

 If you’re looking for fireworks, Disneyland Park is the place to go, as there aren’t any offered at California Adventure Park.
 Fireworks are typically done later in the evening and are most likely occur on the weekends, though they tend to run more during the summertime and major holidays.
 Always pick up an entertainment times guide when entering the parks (or check the Disneyland app) so you know when these are.

 Parades change often, and each park can have its own.
-The Magic Happens Parade will make its way down Main Street, USA once more beginning February 24, 2022.
+Pain the Night Parade will make its way down Main Street, USA once more beginning February 2026.

 Be aware that these types of entertainment are subject to change, mostly due to weather.
 For example, high winds will cancel a fireworks show, while rain will cancel a fireworks show and a parade.